Muaath-muti/TTS---Text-to-speech/README.md

 ## Adding your South African voice

 1. Record (or find) a clean 10–30 second sample — one speaker, quiet room, no background noise.
-Any format works (wav, mp3, m4a, flac, ogg).
+Any format works (wav, mp3, m4a, flac, ogg), or record directly in the app using your microphone.
-2. Go to the **"Add a new voice"** tab, name it, upload the sample, click **Clone and save this voice**.
+2. Go to the **"Add a new voice"** tab, name it, choose upload or record, then click **Clone and save this voice**.
 3. It appears in the voice dropdown and the **Voice library** tab from then on.